deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Coupling
 --------

-A coupling object holds two site NMR interaction parameters, which can include the *J*-coupling and the dipolar coupling interaction parameters.
+The coupling class holds two site NMR interaction parameters, which can include the *J*-coupling and the dipolar coupling interaction parameters.
-Consider the example below of a :ref:`coupling_api` object between two sites
+Consider the example below of a :ref:`coupling_api` instance between two sites

 .. code-block:: python